antipoly/antipoly/README.md

 ### **Hello, World! 👋**

-Programmer, Physics and Geology Lover, and Future Flight Student! ✈️
+Programmer, Physics and Geography Lover, and aspiring Airline Pilot! ✈️

 Experienced so far with Typescript, PHP and Lua.\
 Still learning the ropes with C++ and Rust 🦀.